-I am still nursing my 16 month old (“STILL?!
-When are you going to stop?” yes yes, join the line) and I started making a list of things she likes to do while nursing, that she never, ever did as a baby.
+I am still breastfeeding my 16 month old (“STILL?!
+When are you going to stop?”
+Yes yes, join the line) and I started making a list of things she likes to do while nursing, that she never, ever did as a baby.
 Here are some of my

 difficult interesting moments:

 1. Reach for the thing that is furthest away from her, whether it be a toy, a box or an envelope.
 Just how far do you think I stretch?

 2. When she has a runny nose, nursing provides comfort, nutrition and a great place to wipe her nose.
 Lovely.

 3. Lie back, relax and read/play while nursing and insist I press the toy’s buttons/turn the pages of the book.
 You want a bucket of popcorn with that?